From top to bottom, Fermo in black, Décimo in burgundy, and regular Capless (Vanishing Point) in green with golden trim.

 The Fermo, as opposed to the Capless and the Décimo, is very symmetric on the mouth.
 This design, combined with the small portion of the nib sticking out of the pen body, does not allow for a high grip despite the high position of its center of mass.

 The basic differences are clear.
-The Décimo is slimmer then the others –in fact, it looks much slimmer than what the bare numbers say—, and the twist-operated Fermo is the heaviest of the lot.
+The Décimo is slimmer than the others –in fact, it looks much slimmer than what the bare numbers say—, and the twist-operated Fermo is the heaviest of the lot.
 However, the main difference lies in the position of the center of mass—roughly the same for Décimo and Capless, but much higher up for the already heavier Fermo.
 This feature might make the Fermo more apt for those with big hands or those who grab their pens high up.

 Pilot Elite pocket pen, posting nib – Pilot Blue